 Who owns what?

 Is your team the administrator of the tools you use?
 If not who should you go to when things go wrong or need to be set up?
-Making it clear who the owner of your tools is makes it easier to fix problems when they pop up.
+Making it clear who owns your tools makes it easier to fix problems when they pop up.

 Can I have?

-Compile a list of links or document the answers to all those questions you don’t think about anymore, but a new Teammate has.
+Compile a list of links or document the answers to all those questions you don’t think about anymore, but a new teammate has.
 Can I have plants?
+Is it ok to have my online shopping sent to reception?
 Can I bring a friend to Friday drinks?
-Can I have my online shopping sent to reception?

 - Did you feel the onboarding process covered everything you needed to get started?